vincenteof/vincenteof-obsidian/400 - Zettelkasten/Why Some People Succeeded On 10-11 Crash.md

 # Why Some People Succeeded On 10-11 Crash

 - [ ] read the review #active

-you have free money
+### You should have the monitor
-you have monitor (on different platforms) you have the insight that it's just the mess instead of real bad things happen (if you don't, choose binance related )
+You should set the monitor for extreme price.
+Not only on one you have free money you have monitor (on different platforms) you have the insight that it's just the mess instead of real bad things happen (if you don't, choose binance related)